 “Most of them just wanted confirmation that you were who you said, your highness,” Thame said quietly.

-Vivenna looked back at the groups still talking quietly in the garden.
+Vivenna turned back toward the groups still talking quietly in the garden.
 “Your lives can get better,” she promised.
 “I will see you cared for.”

 “Our lives are already better,” one of the men said.
 “There is nothing for us in the highlands.
 I earn twice as much here as I did back there.”

 Vivenna fell silent.
-Others were nodding in agreement, talking about her as if she weren’t there.
+Others were nodding in agreement.

 “Why did they even come?” she whispered.

 “I told you, princess,” Thame said.
 “They’re patriots--they believe in being Idrian.
-Or, at least, Idrians in the city.
+City Idrians.
 We stick together, we do.
 You being here. . .it means something to them, don’t worry.
-They may seem indifferent toward you, but they’ll do anything to get back at the Hallandrens for being so prejudiced against them.”
+They may seem indifferent, but they’ll do anything to get back at the Hallandrens for being so prejudiced against them.”

 Vivenna fell silent.

 Austre, Lord of Colors, she thought, growing even more deeply angered.
 These people aren’t even Idrians any more.
 In a way, they were worse than the Hallandrens.
-How could they have so firmly given up their national identity?
-Thame called them ‘patriots,’ but all she saw was a group held together only because they were forced to do so.
+How could they have so given up their national identity?
+Thame called them ‘patriots,’ but all she saw was a group held together only because they were forced to.

 She shook her head, giving up on her speech.
-This people was not interested in hope or comfort.
-Only in getting back at their oppressors.
-That would be something she could use, perhaps, but it made her feel dirty to even think about it.
+These people were not interested in hope or comfort.
+They only watned to get back at their oppressors.
+She could use that, perhaps, but it made her feel dirty to even think about it.

-Thame led her, Denth, and the others down a pathway beaten into the field of weeds and trash.
+Thame led her and the others down a pathway beaten into the field of weeds and trash.
 Near the back of the garden, they found a wide construction that was partially a service shack, partially a wooden pavilion.
-Inside, visible through the open doorways--there were large ones on each side--she could see the leaders waiting.
+Inside, visible through the open doorways on the sides, she could see the leaders waiting.

 There were three of them, each with his own compliment of bodyguards.
 The leaders wore rich, vibrant T’Telir colors.
 Slum lords.

 Vivenna felt her stomach twist.
-All three of the men had at least fifty Breaths.
-One of them had over a hundred.
+All three of the men had at least the First Heightening.
+One of them had obtained the Third.

-Jewels and Clod took up places outside the building, watching Vivenna’s exit.
-Inside, she sat in the chair arranged for her.
+Jewels and Clod took up places outside the building, guarding Vivenna’s escape route.
+Inside, Vivenna sat in the chair arranged for her.
 Denth and Tonk Fah took up protective places behind her.

-She regarded the slum lords.
+Vivenna regarded the slum lords.
 All three of them were variations on the same theme.
 The one on the left looked comfortable in his rich clothing.
 The one on the right looked a little more scraggly.
 The one in the center seemed the indulgent type.
 He was a little sloppy--but in a purposeful way, perhaps because it was a nice accent to his handsome, youthful face.

 The room was still.

 “I’m not sure what to say to you,” Vivenna finally said.
-“I came expecting to find something very different from what I did.
+“I came expecting to find something that doesn’t exist.
 I was hoping that the people still cared about their heritage.”

 The sloppy one in the middle leaned forward.
 This would probably be Rira, Thame’s employer.
 “You’re our princess,” he said.
 He seemed earnest.
 “Daughter of our king.
 We care about that.”